Plugscyber/TwineAdventure/README.md

 Charater classes (with class dependent narrative and item acquisition.)

+Buying system

 In development:

-Money system with buying and selling.
-(Mostly what to do when you run out of money and selling items.)
+Selling system.

+Cosumable items that restore health or magic.

-Magic system (mostly what to do when you run out of magic and try to cast a spell.)
+Magic system (mostly what to do when you run out of magic and try to cast a spell.
+Think this will be easy to impliment.)